 The Adventures of Seymour & Hau by Melanie Morse and Thomas McDade

 We love The Adventures of Seymour & Hau books, says Alex from My Life Long Holiday.

 Seymour and Hau is an unlikely duo that travel the world and often get caught up in an adventure like a dog-sled race in Alaska or saving camels in Morocco.

 The travel stories stick in the kids’ imaginations and bring alive exotic destinations.
 Furthermore, they keep the kids entertained with in-house jokes about bad digestion!

 The Adventurous Mailbox Adventure Books for Children

-This series of adventure books not only introduces children to different countries, they are really well written and fun to read.
+This series of adventure books not only introduces children to different countries, but they are also really well-written and fun to read.
 Even though the books are meant for kids, I just couldn’t put them down.
-Intriguing adventures coupled with lots of fun and interesting facts about featured destinations give you better understanding of people and other cultures.
+Intriguing adventures coupled with lots of fun and interesting facts about featured destinations, give you a better understanding of people and other cultures.

 This series contains 8 books, one per destination (e.g. Finland, Greece, Peru…).
 The Adventurous Mailbox Adventure Books are different from most other children’s travel books.
 They are not about the famous landmarks or dry facts, rather about the true essence of traveling, getting to know the culture, and exploring deeper.
-Fantastic and inspiring read, best suitable for somewhat older kids (I’d say ages 9-10 and up).
+A fantastic and inspiring read, best suitable for somewhat older kids (I’d say ages 9-10 and up).
 Our 12-year old loves reading them!